FIRST TIME ON SET (EVER)

 "HOW DID YOU BEGIN ACTING?"
-We get asked the question often.
+We get asked this question often.

 It all started with Michaela and Marvel Studios.